 Eidos Montreal had a tough act to follow, but their take on the Deus Ex universe is fantastic.
 City hubs packed with stuff to do, a conspiracy-laden plot, and awesome augs make this a modern classic.

-Another cyberpunk point-and-click adventure from Wadjet Eye Games, this time telling an intriguingr tale of two characters in very different corners of a dystopian sci-fi setting.
+Another cyberpunk point-and-click adventure from Wadjet Eye Games, this time telling an intriguing tale of two characters in very different corners of a dystopian sci-fi setting.

 Probably the best of Bullfrog's Syndicate series.
 We don't talk about that EA/Starbreeze FPS anymore.
 Wars is a tactical RTS set in a bleak dystopia ruled by corporations.
 We'd love a remake of this.